Ford Lotus Cortina MKI For Sale

 HISTORY | 1965 Ford Lotus Cortina

-This fantastic example was built August 1965 by the Dagenham Lotus factory, one of the only 3,306 MKI Lotus Cortina’s to roll off the factory line between 1963-1966.
-Presented with the Cortina are past FIA Historic Vehicle Passport dated September 1990 and highlights the vehicle was restored 1989, accompanied by countless FIA photographs from the period.
+This stunning 1965 Ford Lotus Cortina is for sale by DM Historics.
+This fantastic example was built in August 1965 by the Dagenham Lotus factory, one of the only 3,306 MKI Lotus Cortina’s to roll off the factory line between 1963-1966.
+Presented with the Lotus Cortina are past FIA Historic Vehicle Passport dated September 1990 and highlights the vehicle was restored 1989, accompanied by countless FIA photographs from the period.

 Also accompanying the car is a more recent MSA Historic Technical Passport dated July 2008 for FIA class: CT8, period: F - 1962 to 1965.
 As well as engine dynamometer records showing the Lotus Cortina’s maximum output at an impressive 162bhp.

 Supplied with the car is a Lotus Cortina Register document confirming the MKI retains its original bodyshell and records highlight that in 1984 the car was fitted with aluminium doors, bonnet and boot lid for further rally preparation.